adamcharnock/lightbus/README.md

 Conversely, existing Python message bus systems ([Zato](https://zato.io/), for example) appear designed for much larger projects but at the cost of complexity.

+Lightbus targets projects which fall in the gap between these two use cases.

 ### Analysis of existing message queues

+I have identified problems with existing message queues as follows:

 **Broker limitations** - Queues such as [rq](http://python-rq.org/) are limited by the use of Redis as a broker.
-This becomes a problem when dealing with loosely coupled apps (see ‘Why AMQP’).
+This becomes a problem when trying to architect loosely coupled apps (see ‘Why AMQP’).

 **Complexity** - [Celery](http://celery.readthedocs.io/) in particular
 becomes particularly conceptually complex when dealing with with